 where $G_{\mathbb{C}}$ is the complex Grothendieck constant, which satisfies $G_{\mathbb{C}} < \frac{3}{2}$; see \cite{Haagerup87}.
-Galicer, Muro and Sevilla-Peris \cite{GMS15} proved that Dixon's estimate is asymptotically optimal (up to constants) for fixed $n$ as $d \to \infty$.
+He also proved that for fixed $n$ as $d \to \infty$, this estimate is not too far from optimal.
+Explicitly, up to a constant depending on $n$, he established a lower bound for $C(d,n)$ of the form $d^{\frac{1}{2} \lfloor (n-1)/2 \rfloor}$.
+See also \cite{GR18} for some recent work on determining the value of $\lim_{d \to \infty} C(d,2)$.
 However, as Dixon already remarked, the asymptotic behavior of $C(d,n)$ as $d \to \infty$ does not directly bear on the question of whether von Neumann's inequality for $d$ commuting contractions holds up to a constant.
 Indeed, for this question, the behavior of $C(d,n)$ for fixed $d$ as $n \to \infty$ is relevant.

 For fixed $d$, Dixon's upper bound \eqref{eqn:Dixon_upper_bound} is exponential in the degree $n$.
 However, it is easy to obtain upper bounds for $C(d,n)$ that are polynomial in $n$.
 For instance, if $p(z) = \sum_{\alpha} \widehat{p}(\alpha) z^\alpha$ is homogeneous of degree $n$, then for any $d$-tuple of commuting contractions, the Cauchy--Schwarz inequality shows that